-Outstanding Equity Awards at 2021 fiscal year end
+Outstanding Equity Awards at 2023 Fiscal Year End

-The table below sets forth awards that were granted under the Forum Energy Technologies, Inc. 2016 Stock and Incentive Plan (the "2016 Plan") and prior to the adoption thereof.
+The table below sets forth awards that were granted under the Forum Energy Technologies, Inc. Amended and Restated 2016 Stock and Incentive Plan (the "2016 Plan") and prior to the adoption thereof.
 Expiration dates are also shown for each individual award.